Stop Social Media Hopping Now to Save Your Business Later

 The answer is much simpler: most people who are freelancing one man shows like I am should simply keep address books!

-Add not only email addresses there but also the website and blog URLs, Twitter, Facebook and LinkedIn names/URLs and so on.
-For example
+Add not only email addresses there but also the website and blog URLs, Twitter, Facebook and LinkedIn links and so on.

-There you can add 4 custom fields and notes (see screen shot above).
 That’s your best best bet for your personal social network.
 That’s the best CRM tool.
+Address books existed even before the Web.

 - simple to use